IorioD/MTD-manager-console/README.md

 # MTD-manager-console
-This is a JAVA application for managing the Moving Target Defense in cloud environment developed in collaboration with `University of Naples Federico II` in the context of [DEFEDGE - PRIN PNRR 2022 Project](https://github.com/DEFEDGE).
+This is a JAVA application for managing the Moving Target Defense in a cloud environment developed in collaboration with `University of Naples Federico II` in the context of [DEFEDGE - PRIN PNRR 2022 Project](https://github.com/DEFEDGE).

-To use this application, you need to install a kubernetes cluster following this file [How to Kubernetes](Setups/How_to_kubernetes.md) and setup the environment following [Framework setup](Setups/Framework_setup.md).
+To use this application, you need to install a kubernetes cluster following this file [How to Kubernetes](Setups/How_to_kubernetes.md) and set up the environment following [Framework setup](Setups/Framework_setup.md).

 The connection between the cluster and the framework can be described as follows.
 ![Alt text](img/MTDmanager.png "MTD")

 The implemented techniques are:
-1. `IP shuffling` (Changes the IP of the pod for the selected deployment making it restart)
+1. `IP shuffling` (Changes the IP of the pod for the selected deployment, making it restart)
 2. `Service Account shuffling` (Changes the Service Account of the pod for the selected deployment)
 3. `Dynamic Replica` (Creates a new replica of the pod for the selected deployment)
 4. `Node Migration` (Migrate the pod of the selected deployment to another node matching the origin node type)